multirobotplayground/Jazzy-Multi-Robot-Sandbox/README.md

 ## [ROS-Jazzy-Multi-robot-Sandbox](#ros-jazzy-multi-robot-sandbox)

-This package for ROS 2 Jazzy Jalisco and Ubuntu 24.04 has a deployment that allows you to work with multiple robots in Ignition Gazebo.
-It provides you an environment for heterogeneous robots, UAVS and UGVS, that publishes the correct transformation trees and topics to controll mobile robots out-of-the-box.
-It might help you to further your research or development faster without prior knowledge necessary to configure simulations within the ROS 2 environment, such as operational systems, computer networks, parallel computing, simulations architectures, linear algebra, and so on.
+This package for ROS 2 Jazzy Jalisco and Ubuntu 24.04 facilitates working with multiple robots in Ignition Gazebo.
+It provides an environment for heterogeneous robots, UAVs, and UGVs, publishing the correct transformation trees and topics to control mobile robots out-of-the-box.
+It can help you advance your research or development more quickly without needing prior knowledge to configure simulations within the ROS 2 environment, including operational systems, computer networks, parallel computing, simulation architectures, linear algebra, and more.

 ## [What to Expect?](#what-to-expect)